 The CISSP Mindset Shift

 The biggest challenge for technical professionals is shifting from a "doer" mindset to a "manager" mindset.
-Here's what that looks like:
+Here is what that looks like in practice:

 Technical Thinking